adill07/Data_Cleaning-NYC_AirBNB/README.md

 ## 📌 Project Overview
 This project focuses on preparing the **NYC Airbnb dataset** for meaningful analysis.
 The raw dataset contained challenges such as missing values, duplicates, inconsistent formats, and outliers.
 Through systematic data cleaning and preprocessing steps, the dataset was transformed into a **structured, reliable, and analysis-ready format**.
+Along with cleaning, exploratory data analysis (EDA) was performed to uncover patterns and insights.

 ---